Farmer’s Cheese Crepes with Blueberry Sauce

 To Fill Crepes:

-- Take the stack of nalisniki and flip them cooked/browned side down.
+Take the stack of nalisniki or creps and flip them cooked/browned side down.

-- Take about a tablespoon of filling, place it in the middle and spread it around
+Take about a tablespoon of filling, place it in the middle and spread along the middle third of the crepe.

-- Fold the right side towards the center, then the opposite side.
-Now roll the crepe jelly-roll fashion.
+Fold the right side towards the center, then the opposite side.
+Now roll the crepe jelly-roll fashion away from yourself.

-- Fill a glass baking dish with rolled nalisniki, grating some butter between each layer of crepes.
+Fill a glass baking dish with rolled and filled nalisniki, grating some butter between each layer of crepes.
 Bake in the 350F oven for about 30 minutes, or until hot throughout.

-You can fill the nalisniki a day ahead, cover in plastic wrap and refrigerate until ready to serve.
+You can fill the nalisniki a day ahead, cover with plastic wrap and refrigerate until ready to serve.
 30 minutes before serving, pop them in the hot oven and then serve

 If you're using a conventional skillet method, increase the milk amount from 1 cup to 3 cups.